Province of Valladolid: Government and politics

 The Valladolid Province was established as such by the Royal Decree of 29 October 1833 driven by the minister Javier de Burgos as the rest of provinces of the country (see: 1833 territorial division of Spain).
 To do this took into account the common historic, cultural and economic characteristics of each territory.

-The Government and the administration of the province of Valladolid corresponds to the Provincial Council of Valladolid, as outlined in the statute of autonomy of Castilla and Leon.
-Headquarters is located in the Palacio of Pimentel of Valladolid, since 1875, when the building was purchased by the Provincial Government.
+The Government and the administration of the province of Valladolid corresponds to the Provincial Council of Valladolid, as outlined in the statute of autonomy of Castile and León.
+Headquarters is located in the Pimentel Palace of Valladolid, since 1875, when the building was purchased by the Provincial Government.

 Political divisions

 Today, the province does not have official divisions, but historically it has been divided into 8 comarcas (a Spanish term for shires):